AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/calendars/add-ad-hoc-events.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 ## Add ad hoc events to a calendar report

-1. Within the calendar, go to the date to which you want to add an ad-hoc event, then click the starting date for your event.
+1. Within the calendar, go to the date to which you want to add an ad-hoc event, then click the [!UICONTROL starting] date for your event.
 1. Enter the event name and, if desired, select a color for the event.
-1. (Conditional) If your ad-hoc event takes place over several days, select **This will span multiple days**, then select the ending date from the pop-up calendar.
+1. (Conditional) If your ad-hoc event takes place over several days, select **[!UICONTROL This will span multiple days]**, then select the ending date from the pop-up calendar.

    ![Ad hoc calendar event](assets/calendar-report---span-multiple-days-350x266.png)